sparkflows/sparkflows-docs/docs/troubleshooting/pipelines.rst

 Pipelines
 ============

-This document explains some of the common issues and the resolutions:
+This document explains some of the common issues and corresponding resolutions:

 1. Pipelines not getting trigerred in Airflow in deterministic manner
 ------------------------------------------------------------